mikemac1/reading-notes-102/README.md

 # Lab 01 For Learning Markdown by Mike McCarty
-I'm Mike McCarty, a future software developer who is currently drinking from the **firehose**!
+I'm Mike McCarty, a future software developer who is currently drinking from the coding **firehose**!

 ## Growth Mindset